WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

 NLLL will provide all needed equipment except a glove.

-Player Pitch is more competitive with the introduction of players pitching and baserunning advancement.
-It is an excellent stepping stone for future years in Major and Intermediate divisions.
+Both of these sub divisions are instructional and developmental in nature with the introduction of players pitching and baserunning advancement.
+It is an excellent stepping stone for future years in the competitive Major and Intermediate divisions.
+NLLL views these divisions as a developmental league focused on skill development and not winning or losing.
+Records will not be published.

 WHO

-All league age 9-10 year olds will have to attend the "League Assessment" in February 2024 to be placed on a team.
+All players MUST attend one of the "League Assessments" that will be held in February 2025 to be placed on a team.
+Players that do not attend a “League Assessments” will be refunded.
 Some players that registered for Player Pitch may actually be drafted by a Major team.
 See "HOW" section for more details.

 WHEN

-Practices will start in early March and games will start in mid April.
-Expect two practices lasting 90 minutes each from March until games start in mid April.
+Practices will start in early March and games will start in mid-April.
+Expect two practices lasting 90 minutes each from March until games start in mid-April.
 Once games start, expect 2 games a week and 1 practice a week.
 Games will be one hour 45 minutes long.
-The goal is 3 activities a week.
-Games will finish end of June.
-Expect 16 regular season games and then an end of season league tournament.
+The goal is 2-3 activities a week.
+Games will finish at end of June.
+Expect 16 regular season games and there MAY be a single elimination end of season league tournament for the Triple AAA subdivision only.
+No end of season tournament for the Double AA subdivision.

 WHERE